frjo/ansible-roles/README.md

 ## Security camera

 Creates a security camera with a Raspberry Pi (Raspian), the Raspberry Pi Camera and [Motion](https://motion-project.github.io).
 Tested with Raspberry Pi 3 Model B and Zero W with the Raspberry Camera v2.

+## UniFi Controller

+Run the UniFi Controller on a Raspberry Pi (Raspian).
+Tested with Raspberry Pi 3 Model B and since it's a Java application that needs som RAM I would not run in on anything smaller.

+Remember to open up tcp ports 8080 and 8443 as well as udp port 3478 to allow the controller to communicate with the access points.